-As a result, those who use it should make sure they’re maximizing the points they earn for Uber rides.
+As a result, those who use it should make sure they’re maximizing the points and rewards they earn for Uber rides.

 The Sapphire Reserve offers triple points on all travel purchases, and that includes ridesharing.
 I value Ultimate Rewards points at 1.7 cents each, so to me that’s the equivalent of a 5.1% return on Uber purchases.